 The Fund entered into a loan agreement with a Canadian chartered bank for an operating line of credit (the "Senior Loan Agreement") on August 30, 2017, as amended by an amending agreement dated April 18, 2019.
 Advances made under the facility are limited to the lesser of \$10,000,000 and the borrowing base, as defined in the Senior Loan Agreement, and bears interest at the bank's prime rate plus 1.00% per annum.
 The borrowing base is determined monthly, based on the amount of qualifying mortgages, as defined in the Senior Loan Agreement.
 The facility is repayable on demand and the occurrence of an event of default under the Senior Loan Agreement is not a pre-condition to repayment.
 The facility is secured by a general security agreement, providing a first charge over all of the assets of the Fund.
-The Manager has provided an unlimited guarantee of the obligations of the Fund under the Senior Loan Agreement contains various positive, negative, reporting and financial covenants, including that loan proceeds may not be used to finance any share redemptions, and restrictions on the payment of dividends and share redemptions unless the Fund is otherwise compliant with the covenants contained in the Senior Loan Agreement.
+The Manager has provided an unlimited guarantee of the obligations of the Fund under the Senior Loan Agreement secured by a general security agreement, providing a first charge over all of the assets of the Manager.
+The Senior Loan Agreement contains various positive, negative, reporting and financial covenants, including that loan proceeds may not be used to finance any share redemptions, and restrictions on the payment of dividends and share redemptions unless the Fund is otherwise compliant with the covenants contained in the Senior Loan Agreement.